ant-design/ant-design/docs/spec/reaction.en-US.md

 <img class="preview-img" align="right" alt="example of Loading Page" src="https://os.alipayobjects.com/rmsportal/qPWjexSmFfCiLVJ.png">

 Progress Indicator: Progress Indicators keep a conversation going with the user when the rest of the interface is currently unavailable.
-Common Progress Indicators, such as Loading Button, Loading Table, Loading List and Loading Page, can be displayed repectively according to the frequency and importance of operaction.
+Common Progress Indicators, such as Loading Button, Loading Table, Loading List and Loading Page, can be displayed respectively according to the frequency and importance of operation.

 <br>